Larry0615/customer-segmentation-analysis/README.md

 # 🧠 Customer Segmentation (Python + Power BI | 2025)

 📌 **Project Overview**
-This project applies RFM analysis and unsupervised clustering (KMeans) on real-world ecommerce data (Online Retail II), with the goal of segmenting customers based on behavior and visualizing insights using Power BI.
+This project applies RFM analysis and unsupervised machine learning (KMeans clustering ) on real-world ecommerce data (Online Retail II), with the goal of segmenting customers based on behavior and visualizing insights using Power BI.

-The objective is to showcase end-to-end data storytelling, from cleaning to modeling to dashboard design, simulating how analysts deliver insights for marketing teams or product strategy.
+The objective is to showcase end-to-end customer segmentation pipeline, from cleaning to modeling to dashboard design, simulating how analysts deliver insights for marketing teams or product strategy.

 ---

 ## 🔍 Business Questions

 - 🧾 Who are our most valuable customers?
-- 🧲 How can we identify churn-prone or low-value segments?
+- 🧲 How can we identify customers at risk of churning?
-- 🛒 Are there clear clusters of behavior based on RFM metrics?
+- 🧬 Can we group customers into distinct behavioral clusters?
-- 📊 How can we visualize customer segments to support targeted campaigns?
+- 📣 How can we tailor marketing actions based on customer types?

 ---